Yes, Your Chainsaw Needs Bar Oil—And These Are the Best

 1. BEST OVERALL: Oregon Chainsaw Bar and Chain Oil

-2. BEST BANG FOR THE BUCK: Toro 38914 Chainsaw Oil
+2. BEST BANG FOR THE BUCK: Toro Chainsaw Oil

-3. BEST FOR SUMMER: Echo 6459007 Power Chainsaw Bar and Chain Oil
+3. BEST FOR SUMMER: Echo Power Chainsaw Bar and Chain Oil

-4. BEST FOR WINTER: Poulan Pro 952030204 Bar and Chain Oil
+4. BEST FOR WINTER: Poulan Pro Bar and Chain Oil

-5. BEST ALL-SEASON: Husqvarna X-Guard All Season Bar & Chain Oil
+5. BEST ALL-SEASON: Husqvarna X-Guard All-Season Bar & Chain Oil

 6. BEST BIODEGRADABLE: Renewable Lubricants Bio-Pro Bar and Chain Oil

-8. BEST HEAVY-DUTY: Stihl 0781 516 5003 Platinum Bar And Chain Lubricant
+7. BEST HEAVY-DUTY: Stihl Platinum Bar And Chain Lubricant

 The Best Chainsaw Bar Oils Options

-Photo: amazon.com
+Photo: Amazon

 Our Top Picks

-We compiled these picks of the best bar and chain oil by researching the recommendations of top chainsaw manufacturers.
+We compiled these picks of the best bar oil by researching the recommendations of top chainsaw manufacturers.
 We then compared those results to bar oil brands with the most positive customer feedback.
 Read on for the results.

 Best Overall